Team Semantics and Independence Notions in Quantum Physics: Independence Logic in Probabilistic and -Team Semantics

 \begin{definition} A probabilistic hidden-variable team $\Y$ \emph{realizes} a probabilistic empirical team $\X$ if for all $\vec{a}$ and $\vec{b}$ we have \begin{enumerate} \item $\abs{\X_{\vec{x}=\vec{a}}} = 0$ if and only if $\abs{\Y_{\vec{x}=\vec{a}}} = 0$, and \item $\abs{\X_{\vec{x}\vec{y}=\vec{a}\vec{b}}}\cdot\abs{\Y_{\vec{x}=\vec{a}}} = \abs{\Y_{\vec{x}\vec{y}=\vec{a}\vec{b}}}\cdot\abs{\X_{\vec{x}=\vec{a}}}$. \end{enumerate} $\Y$ \emph{uniformly realizes} $\X$ if in addition $\abs{\X_{\vec{x}=\vec{a}}}=\abs{\Y_{\vec{x}=\vec{a}}}$ for all $\vec{a}$. \end{definition}

 The intuition behind the definition is the following: $\Y$ realizes $\X$ if the probability of the event ``$s(\vec{x})=\vec{a}\,$'' is non-zero in both teams exactly the same time, and in case the probability indeed is non-zero, the probability of the event ``$s(\vec{y})=\vec{b}\,$'', conditional to ``$s(\vec{x})=\vec{a}\,$'', is the same in both teams.
-Uniform realizability appears to be a stronger concept than realizability, but we do not have a proof for that yet.
+Uniform realizability appears to be a stronger concept than realizability, but we do not have an example for that yet.

 \begin{proposition} If $\Y$ realizes $\X$, then the possibilistic collapse of $\Y$ realizes the possibilistic collapse of $\X$. \end{proposition}

 Proposition~\ref{Proposition: Probabilistic realization implies possibilistic realization} says that one obtains the same team by first projecting away hidden variables and then taking the possibilistic collapse as one gets by first taking the possibilistic collapse and then projecting away the hidden variables, i.e. the diagram in Figure~\ref{Figure: Probabilistic realization implies possibilistic realization} commutes.